 CAMPBELL real estate market trends and statistics

-|Trends At a Glance||Aug 2021||Previous Month||Year-over-Year|
+|Trends At a Glance||Aug 2023||Previous Month||Year-over-Year|

-|Sale vs. List Price||106.7% (-2.0%)||108.8%||102.5% (+4.1%)|
+|Sale vs. List Price||106.2% (-2.6%)||109.0%||101.9% (+4.2%)|

 What about the Campbell CA condo market?

 Usually condo markets show more fluctuation due to their smaller inventory with a great variety of properties.
-Keep in mind, though, that fewer sales means low data which can make these statistics wonky.
+Keep in mind, though, that fewer sales and low inventory means dramatic swings in data are more likely, and can sometimes make these statistics wonky.

 Trends at a Glance